Influences, Acknowledgements & Gratitude

 Steve Smith #1, was my flatmate during university days and a lot of fun.
 Steve Holton, shared barwork with me and, briefly, his house when my second marriage broke up.

 Nick Taylor was my GP for a few years and kindly agreed to read and comment on a working draft of Knowing Me, Knowing You.
 Another GP who has been a great support to me is Claire McCormack.
 While acknowledging professionals, I also need to mention Michelle Bradley who was involved in counselling me – see The Counsellor gets counselled!
-I was so impressed with Michelle;s work that I have redirected at least one client her way when I felt her approach was more appropriate to the client’s needs than mine was.
+I was so impressed with Michelle;s work that I have redirected at least one client her way when I felt her approach was more appropriate to the client’s needs than my own.

 Ian Taylor, my accountant and a collector of veteran horns, has become a valued conversationalist about music and worked hard to educate me about jazz in the 1920s and 1930s.